 F. Saving of topsoil.

-G. Temporary Sediment and Erosion Control BMPs required for compliance under the , and the .
+G. Temporary Sediment and Erosion Control BMPs required for compliance under the Clean Water Act, Ohio Water Pollution Control Act, (OWPCA) (ORC Chapter 6111) and the NPDES permit.

 Perform all engineering necessary to ensure long term stability of all side slopes and foundations of all borrow and waste areas.
-Furnish a certification by a attesting to the stability of all borrow and waste areas.
-All damage resulting from the instability of borrow and waste areas, the removal of borrow materials, the placement of waste materials, or the hauling of material to and from these areas is the sole responsibility of the Contractor.
-Repairs to approved haul roads will be made in accordance with .
+Furnish a certification by a Registered Engineer attesting to the stability of all borrow and waste areas.
+All damage resulting from the instability of borrow and waste areas, the removal of borrow materials, the placement of waste materials, or the hauling of material to and from these areas is the sole responsibility of the DBT.
+Repairs to approved haul roads will be made in accordance with 105.13.

 Perform all engineering, including any field investigation, necessary to ensure long term stability of all side slopes and foundations of all borrow and waste areas.

-Ensure that all side slopes of all waste areas do not reduce horizontal sight distance as defined by the current version of the .
+Ensure that all side slopes of all waste areas do not reduce horizontal sight distance as defined by the current version of the Department’s Location and Design Manual.

 Have the proposed borrow and waste areas reviewed by an environmental consultant that is pre-qualified by the Department for ecological work.
 Have the environmental consultant certify that the proposed borrow and waste operations will not impact the “Waters of the United States” or an isolated wetland.
 If consultant certification is not provided, obtain the 404/401 permits necessary to perform the operations as proposed.
 Have the environmental consultant certify that the work conforms to the requirements of the permit(s).
-Provide all documentation submitted to obtain the appropriate permit(s) and a copy of the permit(s) to the Department’s .
+Provide all documentation submitted to obtain the appropriate permit(s) and a copy of the permit(s) to the respective ODOT District’s Office of Environmental Services.

-If burning is permitted under the and , submit a copy of the permit and the permit to the Engineer and copies of all information used to obtain the permit.
+If burning is permitted under the OAC-3745-19 and ORC 1503.18, submit a copy of the Ohio EPA permit and the Ohio DNR permit to the Engineer and copies of all information used to obtain the permit.

-Prior to the disposal of waste materials, submit to the Department an executed copy of the Contract or permission statement from the property owner.
-The Contract or permission statement must indicate that the waste materials are not the property of the Department.
-Further, it must expressly state that the Department is not a party to the Contract or permission statement and that the Contractor and property owner will hold the Department harmless from claims that may arise from their contract or permission statement.
+Prior to the disposal of waste materials, submit to the LPA an executed copy of the Contract or permission statement from the property owner.
+The Contract or permission statement must indicate that the waste materials are not the property of the LPA.
+Further, it must expressly state that the LPA is not a party to the Contract or permission statement and that the Contractor and property owner will hold the LPA harmless from claims that may arise from their contract or permission statement.

-Restoration of all borrow or waste areas includes cleanup, shaping, replacement of topsoil, and establishment of vegetative cover by seeding and mulching according to and Item .
+Restoration of all borrow or waste areas includes cleanup, shaping, replacement of topsoil, and establishment of vegetative cover by seeding and mulching according to 104.04 and Item 659.
 Ensure the restored area is well drained unless approval is given by the Engineer to convert a pit area into a pond or lake, in which case confine restoration measures to the disturbed areas above the anticipated normal water level.